Ultrasonic Weld Inspection

 • Corrosion Evaluation, Hydrogen Related Condition Monitoring & Weld Testing.

-• Performed by Certified Level 2 PA technicians and verified by Level 3 PA (not just UT).
+• Performed by Certified Level 2 UT technicians and verified by Level 3 UT.

-• We apply Phased arrays offline and online up to 200°C actual surface temperature.
+• We employ ultrasonic probes offline and online up to 200°C actual surface temperature.
 Continuous water flow ensures that the sensors remain well below their Curie temperature without their operational performance being affected.
 Thus, accurate evaluation of the structural integrity of the inspected component can be accomplished.

 How it is accomplished:

-• During operation water flows between the hot surface of the component inspected and sensor array allowing heat transfer to take place thus, reducing actual sensor temperature to normal levels.
+• During operation, water flows inside the transducer’s casing, allowing heat transfer to take place thus, reducing actual sensor temperature to normal levels.

-• In this way hot measurements are not any longer distorted which means that correction is not needed.
-This allows straightforward scanning of components t higher temperatures, such as vessels and pipelines, without the need to stop operation and reducing unwanted openings of such equipment during outages reducing significantly maintenance works.
+• This allows straightforward scanning of components at higher temperatures, such as vessels and pipelines, without the need to stop operation and reducing unwanted openings of such equipment during outages reducing significantly maintenance works.

-• Acquired C scans are then stitched together providing a meaningful image of the corrosion profile and its extent.
+• Acquired A-scans are then stitched together providing a meaningful image of the weld/corrosion profile and its extent.

 Swiss Approval Laboratory Staff is working consistently to guaranty the maximum efficiency and reliability of our Testing Results.

-Specific Calibration Blocks for each method, position, for different materials, related to different International Standards, are designed and developed within our Laboratory, in order to build in house our Know-How, necessary for service delivery of excellence.
+Specific Calibration Blocks for each technique, for different materials, related to different International Standards, are designed and developed within our Laboratory, in order to build in house our Know-How, necessary for service delivery of excellence.

 Development of inspection capacity for this category of materials, usually includes many, if not all, of the following:

-• Fabrication of mock-ups and samples containing realistic defects,
+• Machining of mock-ups and samples containing realistic defects

 Such development of inspection resources and capacity represents for Swiss Approval Top Management, substantial commitments of time, high qualified personnel and significant capital investment.